Magnetic orthogonal modular forms: Introduction

 for all $a,b,c,d\in\IN_0$ and $n\in\IN$.
 This divisibility phenomenon also holds for higher weight weakly holomorphic modular forms, that is, modular forms with poles of finite order at the cusps.
 Duke and Jenkins \cite{dukejenkins} proved that the Fourier coefficients $a(n)$ of certain weakly holomorphic modular forms of positive weight $2k$ satisfy the divisibility property $n^{k-1}|a(n)$ for all $n\in\IN$.

-In \cite{broadhurstzudilin} Broadhurst and Zudilin observed that the $n$-th Fourier coefficient of a certain meromorphic modular form of weight $4$ on the congruence subgroup $\G_0(8)$ that arouse from a physics problem in \cite{ausserlechner} is divisible by $n$.
+In \cite{broadhurstzudilin} Broadhurst and Zudilin observed that the $n$-th Fourier coefficient of a certain meromorphic modular form of weight $4$ on the congruence subgroup $\G_0(8)$ that arose from a physics problem in \cite{ausserlechner} is divisible by $n$.
 Meromorphic modular forms are modular forms that are allowed to have finite order poles on the upper half-plane $\IH$.
-Inspired by the physics background, meromorphic modular forms of positive weight $2k$ whose Fourier coefficients $c(n)$ are divisible by $n^{k-1}$ for all $n$ are referred to as \emph{magnetic modular forms}.
+Inspired by the physics background, meromorphic modular forms of positive weight $2k$ whose Fourier coefficients $c(n)$ are divisible by $n^{k-1}$ for all $n$ are referred to as \emph{magnetic modular forms}\footnote{Here, we stick to the definition of magneticity used in \cite{loebrichschwagenscheidt}.
+Note that there is a more general notion of being \textit{magnetic of depth $d$} which is for example introduced in \cite{magneticconjectures}.}.

 The magneticity of the form of Broadhurst and Zudilin was proven by Li and Neururer in \cite{lineururer} using the theory of Borcherds' regularized additive theta lift of weakly holomorphic modular forms and Hecke theory.
 Their method gave rise to many other examples of magnetic modular forms, including the weight $4$ form $E_4\Delta/E_6^2$ and the weight $6$ form $E_6\Delta/E_4^3$ (see \cite{pasolzudilin}).
 Here, $E_4$ and $E_6$ denote the classical Eisenstein series of weight $4$ and $6$ respectively, and $\Delta(z) =(E_4^3-E_6^2)/1728$ is Ramanujan's weight $12$ $\Delta$-function.